Stabilised Gravel Rafts: Mitigating Seismic Liquefaction Damage to Buildings

 Tensar has developed design methods for stabilised gravel rafts incorporating Tensar geogrids that have been widely used by engineers for mitigating liquefaction effects below housing and low-rise structures.

-The Tensar method obtains a factor of safety for bearing capacity of 1.5 during a liquefaction event.
+The Tensar method obtains a factor of safety for a bearing capacity of 1.5 during a liquefaction event.
 The analysis method follows the T-value method developed by Tensar for the design of working platforms.
 The liquefied soil residual shear strength estimated by established methods is substituted for the subgrade shear strength.
 The tensile strength and stiffness of the geogrid are not input parameters in this method.
 Stabilisation efficiency of the geogrid is the important factor.
 The stabilisation effect of the geogrid on the gravel is measured and simulated in the numerical analysis.

 Need more information on design tools for mitigating liquefaction?